 Access Hardware and its business entities consist of wholesaling, distribution, direct product sourcing, locksmithing, the installation of security products and manufacturing of doors.
-We have sites in all states and territories across Australia, except for Western Australia and Canberra, employing approximately 270 staff who complete work nationally.

-Currently, we primarily trade in the Australian market with product that is sourced from various local suppliers as well as from countries outside of Australia including (but not limited to) China, United States of America (USA), United Kingdom (UK) and New Zealand (NZ).
+We have sites in most states and territories across Australia, employing approximately 270 staff.
+Currently, we primarily trade in the Australian market with product that is sourced from various local suppliers as well as from countries outside of Australia including (but not limited to) China, United States of America, United Kingdom and New Zealand.